davidben/tls-trust-expressions/pki-transition-strategies.md

 Trust expressions, and the ACME extensions, can directly support intermediate elision.
 The ACME server provides two chains, one with the cross-sign and one without the cross-sign, for TLS clients that trust the old root and the new root, respectively.
 If the trust expression matches the shorter chain, the server will send it.
 Otherwise, it will send the longer chain.

-The multiple certificate provisioning mechanism on the ACME side ensures this is all transparent to the server operator, reducing operator burden.
+The multiple certificate provisioning mechanism on the ACME side ensures this can proceed automatically, without manual configuration by the server operator.

 ### Root Program Cross-Sign